Grampers-Dev/ethereum-transaction-viewer/README.md

 # Ethereum Transaction Viewer

 Welcome to the Ethereum Transaction Viewer!
-This Python script allows you to explore Ethereum (ETH) blocks and Ethereum price using the Web3 library and CoinMarketCap API.
+This Python script enables you to explore Ethereum (ETH) blocks and Ethereum's price using the Web3 library and CoinMarketCap API.
 You can perform the following actions:

 - Get transaction information for the latest block.
 - Retrieve the current Ethereum price and compare it to the latest block.